brown, black, red, gold

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Decode a common 4-band resistor.
 See the tolerance range around the nominal resistance.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 In plain language: The first two bands are digits, the third band is a multiplier, and the fourth band gives tolerance percentage.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 Use a multimeter and circuit safety practices for real parts.
 Color bands can be faded, damaged, or read in the wrong direction.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 No. The calculator runs in your browser tab.
 Your recent answers stay only on the page while you use it, and they are not sent to a server.